-Author, survivor, and GEMS founder, Rachel Lloyd has warned that the Anti-Human Trafficking movement will one day wane just as the Domestic Violence movement.
+Author, survivor and Girls Eduction and Mentoring Services founder Rachel Lloyd has warned that the Anti-Human Trafficking movement will one day wane just as the Domestic Violence movement.
 Right now, we are in the era of rapid education and awareness across all sectors of first responders, courtrooms and influencers.
 The Church has also mobilized, launching global nonprofits, local shelters and other ministries to survivors.

 But I worry that in all our passion, we can get sloppy.
 I see too many well-intentioned, big-hearted Christians fail to do their research before launching their grand idea.
 In the process, they lose credibility with those with whom they need to partner and often fail before they have a chance to do good.

 There are plenty of things you shouldn’t do, but there are also many tangible and effective actions you can take to stop human trafficking in your community.
-Opening a shelter, flying to Southeast Asia, or giving money to those who do are not your only options to effect significant change in your own backyard.
+Opening a shelter, flying to Southeast Asia or giving money to organizations are not your only options to effect significant change in your own backyard.